infinum/eightshift-docs/website/docs/basics/blocks-component-in-block.md

 }
 ```

-An this is it you are now able to override options from the parent block/component.
+And this is it.
+You are now able to override the options from the parent block/component.

 > Keep in mind that you can only override SelectControl, ColorPaletteCustom, and AlignmentToolbar.